-I have learned a lot while working with E cell but foremost I am grateful to the society for all what I am today.
+I have learned a lot while working with E cell but foremost I am grateful to society for all that I am today.
 Now I’m more punctual, dedicated and more respectful to the community.
-Punctuality came by team meetings which regularly happened with mandatory presence of each member.
+Punctuality came by team meetings which regularly happened with the mandatory presence of each member.

 Also, I learned leadership qualities while working with society.
 Moreover, it helped me to find out my real interests and passion.